ExpHP/truth/README.md

 std-decomp -m std-14.stdm in.std > out.stdspec
 std-compile -m std-14.stdm in.stdspec -o out.std

-# The other two binaries are entirely worthless, don't even bother with them.
+# Any other binaries included in the distribution are entirely worthless testing tools,
+# don't even bother with them.
 ```

-These should work on TH095-TH17.  *Probably*.
-They **definitely absolutely will not work on TH06-TH08 yet** because there's a thing I haven't added yet so just chill out okay
+These should work on all

 ## Building and installing from source